Chapter 7 Family Travel

 Breastfed infants should continue nursing on demand.
 Formula-fed infants should continue their usual formula during rehydration.
-They should receive a volume that is sufficient to satisfy energy and nutrient requirements.
+They should receive a volume sufficient to satisfy energy and nutrient requirements.
 Lactose-free or lactose-reduced formulas are usually unnecessary.
 Diluting formula may slow resolution of diarrhea and is not recommended.
 Older infants and children receiving semisolid or solid foods should continue to receive their usual diet during the illness.
-Recommended foods include starches, cereals, pasteurized yogurt, fruits, and vegetables, following safe food selection guidelines.
-Foods that are high in simple sugars, such as soft drinks, undiluted apple juice, gelatins, and presweetened cereals, can exacerbate diarrhea by osmotic effects and should be avoided.
+Recommended foods include starches, cereals, pasteurized yogurt, fruits, and vegetables.
+Foods high in simple sugars, such as soft drinks, undiluted apple juice, gelatins, and presweetened cereals, can exacerbate diarrhea by osmotic effects and should be avoided.
 In addition, foods high in fat may not be tolerated because of their tendency to delay gastric emptying.

 The practice of withholding food for ≥24 hours is not recommended.
 Early feeding can decrease changes in intestinal permeability caused by infection, reduce illness duration, and improve nutritional outcome.
 Highly specific diets (such as the BRAT [bananas, rice, applesauce, and toast] diet) have been commonly recommended; however, similar to juice-based and clear fluid diets, such severely restrictive diets have no scientific basis and should be avoided.

-Malaria is among the most serious and life-threatening diseases that can be acquired by pediatric international travelers.
-Pediatric VFR travelers are at particularly high risk for acquiring malaria if they do not receive chemoprophylaxis.
+Malaria is among the most serious and life-threatening infections that can be acquired by pediatric international travelers.
+Pediatric VFR travelers are at particularly high risk for acquiring malaria if they do not receive prophylaxis.

 Children with malaria can rapidly develop high levels of parasitemia.
 They are at increased risk for severe complications of malaria, including shock, seizures, coma, and death.
 Initial symptoms of malaria in children may mimic many other common causes of pediatric febrile illness and therefore may result in delayed diagnosis and treatment.
+Among 33 children with imported malaria diagnosed at 11 medical centers in New York City, 11 (32%) had severe malaria and 14 (43%) were initially misdiagnosed.
 Clinicians should counsel adults traveling with children in malaria-endemic areas to use preventive measures, be aware of the signs and symptoms of malaria, and seek prompt medical attention if they develop.

-Pediatric doses for malaria chemoprophylaxis are provided in Table 3-10.
-Pediatric doses of medications used for treatment are included in Table 3-08.
+Pediatric doses for malaria prophylaxis are provided in Table 4-10.
 All dosing should be calculated on the basis of body weight.
 Medications used for infants and young children are the same as those recommended for adults, except under the following circumstances:

-- Atovaquone-proguanil should not be used for prophylaxis in children weighing <5 kg (11 lb) because of lack of data on safety and efficacy.
+- Atovaquone-proguanil should not be used for prophylaxis in children weighing <11 lb (<5 kg) because of lack of data on safety and efficacy.

 Chloroquine, mefloquine, and atovaquone-proguanil have a bitter taste.
-Before departure, pharmacists can be asked to pulverize tablets and prepare gelatin capsules with calculated pediatric doses.
+Pharmacists can be asked to pulverize tablets and prepare gelatin capsules with calculated pediatric doses.
 Mixing the powder in a small amount of food or drink can facilitate the administration of antimalarial drugs to infants and children.
 Additionally, any compounding pharmacy can alter the flavoring of malaria medication tablets so that children are more willing to take them.
-Assistance with finding a compounding pharmacy is available on the International Academy of Compounding Pharmacists’ website (www.iacprx.org).
+Assistance with finding a compounding pharmacy is available on the Compounder Connect section of the International Academy of Compounding Pharmacists’ website (www.iacprx.org; 800-927-4227).
 Because overdose of antimalarial drugs, particularly chloroquine, can be fatal, medication should be stored in childproof containers and kept out of the reach of infants and children.

-- Products containing OLE specify that they should not be used on children aged <3 years.
+- Products containing OLE or PMD specify that they should not be used on children aged <3 years.

 - Repellent products must state any age restriction.
-If none is stated, the Environmental Protection Agency has not required a restriction on the use of the product.
+If none is stated, the EPA has not required a restriction on the use of the product.

 Repellents can be applied to exposed skin and clothing; however, they should not be applied under clothing.
 Repellents should never be used over cuts, wounds, or irritated skin.
 Young children should not be allowed to handle the product.
 When using repellent on a child, an adult should apply it to his or her own hands and then rub them on the child, with the following considerations: